flowhub/fbp-diffbot/README.md

 * Posting the diff back to PR
 * Register webhooks for automatic update from Github
+* Find out how to invalidate outdated comments.
+Post onto the diff?
+* Find out how to avoid duplicate comments
 * Deploy it to production

 ### Later

 * Support visual diffs
+* UI for enabling it for a given repo/organization